Writing projects not yet completed or published yet

 I tried to focus, but my brain circuits were still fried.

 I shook my head.
 "Not drinking.
 That name, your father?
-I have not heard that name in ages.
+I haven't heard that name in ages.
 Yes, I knew Agent Dougy.
-Ah, that is what we called him when I was a kid."
+Ah, that's what everyone called him back then."

-"My father kept a detailed journal of all the kids he met at the lake and on Dardenne Creek.
-Think you are in this book?"
+"My father was a good steward of this area.
+He kept a detailed journal of all the kids he met at the lake and on Dardenne Creek.
+Think you are in his notes?"

-I thought about that conservation agent from when I was a kid, playing at the game to outsmart Agent Dougy, raccoon hunting in the conservation area, fishing off-season, camping; he was on our ass all the time.
+I thought about the conservation agent from a time before joining the USAF, playing at the game of outsmarting Agent Dougy, raccoon hunting in the conservation area, fishing off-season and playing in the old ammunition bunkers.
+Dougy was on our asses all the time.

 "Yep, I suppose I'm in that book."

-Another time I would've said none of your fucking business, but just out of prison, the conditioning was to answer anyone in a uniform.
+Another time, I would've said none of your fucking business, but just out of prison, my conditioning was to answer anyone in a uniform.

 "Bruce Ryba.
 You'll also find my father's name in that book.
 Agent Dougy and my old man sort of hated each other."

 "Ryba?
 The horse farm over on Highway DD?
-You the son of Kim Ryba?"
+You are the son of Kim Ryba?"

 I turned my head and spat blood.